teuton-software/teuton/docs/learn/21-exit_codes.md

 # Example: exit_codes

 `result` stores information from the last command executed by a "run" action.
-[Offers many functions](../dsl/definition/result.md)) that transforms output data, and also exitcode is captured.
+[Offers many functions](../dsl/result.md)) that transforms output data, and also exitcode is captured.

-## Example
+## Example 1: ok and fail

 ```ruby
   target "Exist user root (exit code ok)"